1. The Journey Inside: How Food Becomes Fuel

 Expert Tip for the Wellness Explorer

-Always have Vitamin C (like a splash of lemon or bell peppers) with plant-based Iron (like beans or lentils) to boost iron absorption.
+Always have Vitamin C with plant-based Iron (like beans or lentils) to boost iron absorption.

 Factor